lauragalera/President-Card-Game/README.md

 ESCLAU: [NOM_JUGADOR]
 ```

-Before the next game, the program shows which players must swap cards, folloed by which cards they want to swap.
+Before, the program shows which players must swap cards, followed by which cards they want to swap.

 ```
 EL JUGADOR/A [NOM_JUGADOR1] I EL JUGADOR/A [NOM_JUGADOR2]